-Bit/Field Name Type Reset Description

-31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-11 OE RO 0 UART Overrun Error

-The OE values are defined as follows:

-Value Description

-0 There has been no data loss due to a FIFO overrun.

-1 New data was received when the FIFO was full, resulting in data loss.

-10 BE RO 0 UART Break Error

-This bit is set to 1 when a break condition is detected indicating that
+11 OE RO 0 UART Overrun Error The OE values are defined as follows: Value Description 0 There has been no data loss due to a FIFO overrun.
+New data was received when the FIFO was full, resulting in data loss.
+10 BE RO 0 UART Break Error This bit is get to 1 when a break condition is detected, indicating that This bit is set to 1 when a break condition is detected, indicating that